 Once an ambassador of Nupten, God of the Mind, Corjof decided to convert to Liothan, bringing his mastery of magic and his worldly knowledge to the land of Grialth.
 The ex-slave is ambitious in the extreme; ever since he was a child, he has let nothing distract him from his goals.
-On the battlefield, his speed and range is unmatched.→ Read the full story of Corjof in the Skytear Chronicles, a 64-page fully illustrated hardcover book.
+On the battlefield, his speed and range is unmatched.→ Read the story of Corjof in the Skytear Chronicles, two fully illustrated hardcover books.

 With the eyes of the snowhawk, Corjof can see his foes' weaknesses, and alerts his allies to them.Skill #2